This story is a revised version of Not Always Easy, the original of which

 "Yeah.
 While I was talking with John and Mike, you were chatting with Steve, and last night he told me what you'd been talking about."

 I wondered which part of my conversation with Steve he was referring to.

 "Now I know why Mike and John said you weren't a morning person.
-You're vocabulary in the morning seems rather limited," he said between giggles.
+Your vocabulary in the morning seems rather limited," he said, laughing.

 "Couldn't you three think of anything more interesting to talk about than me in the morning?"

 "Well, I thought it was very interesting, but I also asked them about you at different times of the day, not just mornings."

 "Oh..."
 I said stupidly, then felt the need to change the topic of conversation, "So what part of my chat with Steve did you want to talk about?"

 "Well, last night he stayed over and at breakfast he said he'd been thinking over something you'd said.
 Apparently you told him that he and I should talk openly about Sue, and he'd been thinking about that all night.
 Anyway, then he told me why he'd split up with her."